Help for Handwriting Problems

 1. Handwriting errors may make a word look like another word;

-2. Slow, laboured writing of letters may cause a student to forget the word he or she is trying to spell.
+2. Slow, laboured writing of letters may cause a student to forget the word they are trying to spell.

-The first problem is one of legibility and the second is one of speed.
+The first problem is legibility, and the second is speed.

-Handwriting skill is also related to some perceptual and perceptual-motor skills.
+Handwriting skills are also related to perceptual and perceptual-motor skills.
 Wedell found that young students with handwriting problems had greater difficulties with position in space, drew poorly when drawing required crossing from one side of their bodies to the other, and did not benefit from handwriting tasks as much as other students.

 In her book Learning Disabilities: Theories, Diagnosis, and Teaching Strategies, Janet Lerner states that some of the underlying shortcomings that interfere with handwriting performance are